xeb/gload/README.md

 # Three Binaries
 * ***Boss*** The REPL client for sending commands to remote agents via the coordinator
-* ***Broker*** The broker that should be publically accessible to all agents.
-Responsible for cluster management.
+* ***Proxy*** The proxy that should be publically accessible to all agents and the boss.
+Responsible for "cluster" management and proxy'ing commands.
-* ***Agent***  The remote process that connects to the broker, receives commands, executes them & returns results.
+* ***Agent***  The remote process that connects to the proxy, receives commands, executes them & returns results.
 All stdin, stdout, stderr.